 For all of our prosperity, we do not live in paradise.
 There is suffering, poverty, and a shortage of many of our wants and desires.
 This is the nature of economics.
 If it wasn’t, we would have an abundance of everything and would be in a perpetual state of equilibrium where there would be no economic hardships for anyone.
 While there are several definitions of economic equilibrium, the definition most useful to millennials in our current economy is where the subjective plans of each of us coordinates perfectly with the plans of every other person so that each person can acquire the things that they find most desirable, while at the same time they can provide something that is most useful to one or more individuals.
 In other words, it is a situation where everybody who wants something is able and willing to acquire it (for a given price).
 Therefore, there is no economic poverty and no unsatisfied wants in this state of equilibrium.

 It is a state of constant bliss, where our subjective preferences are satisfied.
-Everyone you know has the latest iPhone and internet access.
-You and your friends all have the money to take a trip to the beach for the weekend.
-Your parents have the necessary amount of money saved in order to retire comfortably, while you also have enough income to pay off your student loans.
+Everyone that desires the latest iPhone and internet access has it.
+You and your friends all have the resources needed to take a trip to the beach for the weekend.
+Your parents have the necessary amount of savings in order to retire comfortably, while you also have enough income to pay off your student loan payments.